-PricewaterhouseCoopers LLP billed the Company \$1,570,000 for 2010 and \$1,616,000 for 2011.
-The fees were for professional services rendered for the integrated audit of the Company's annual financial statements and of its internal controls over financial reporting, review of the financial statements included in the Company's Forms 10-Q and review of documents filed with the SEC.
+PricewaterhouseCoopers LLP billed the Company \$1,610,000 for 2011 and \$1,680,000 for 2012.
+The fees and related expenses were for professional services rendered for the integrated audit of the Company's annual financial statements and of its internal controls over financial reporting, review of the financial statements included in the Company's Forms 10-Q and review of documents filed with the SEC.